 - a.
 Each PhD Candidate will submit a minimum of two (2) publishable papers to a peer reviewed journal. - b.
 To complete the program requirements, one of the two papers must be accepted for publication.
 Some PhD programs require that 2 manuscripts must be accepted for publication; however, it is with intentionality that the PhD in PT at LLU has not adopted this requirement.
 The acceptance process often takes considerable time, which can significantly delay program completion.
 This can adversely affect a candidate's employability.
 On occasions PhD candidates will select a journal with a lower impact factor or page charges to expedite the publication process.
 By requiring only one accepted paper and one submitted paper, this allows the candidate to submit one of the papers to an extremely competitive journal (tier 1) with a high impact factor without delaying program completion. - c.
-Prior to submission, the candidate should work with their Dissertation Chair to determine that the proposed journal is not a predatory journal. - d.
-The candidate will provide the Program Director with printed evidence of the article submission and acceptance.
+The candidate will provide the program director with printed evidence of the article submission and acceptance.